interstar/cardigan-bay/README.md

 * List of Broken Links (links whose destination pages don't exist)
 * List of Orphan Pages (pages without links to them)

 * Pages are sequences of cards, with card-types.
+*
-* Support for embedding from YouTube, Vimeo, BandCamp, SoundCloud, Twitter and generic OEmbed servers
+* Support for embedding from YouTube, Vimeo, BandCamp, SoundCloud, Twitter, RSS Feeds and generic OEmbed servers
 * Support for embedding snippets of Clojure (executed on the server).
-Note that this is powerful but probably not secure.
-Be careful before enabling CardiganBay on a publicly accessible server.
 * Experimental support for embedding an interactive ClojureScript workspace (executed on the browser).
-(This is currently in the source-code but not in the release yet.)
 * Card oriented manipulation (eg. Move Card to another page)
+* Support for Patterning patterns (https://github.com/interstar/Patterning-Core) embedded in pages.

 * Exports flat HTML pages to make a static site.
 You can configure your own template / css for how this looks.